Skip to main content

 5. RIR delegation files

 These files provide authoritative RIR assignments, allocation dates, and country codes for IP blocks that MaxMind may not cover (e.g., non-BGP-announced allocations).
 RIR data backfills gaps without overwriting MaxMind's more granular geolocation.
+A full re-import of these files also runs during the weekly database refresh described above.

-6. PTR / reverse DNS scanning
+7. PTR / reverse DNS scanning

 WorldIP.io operates a continuous PTR record scanner that resolves reverse DNS hostnames for all allocated IPv4 addresses.
 This data powers our PTR search feature and enriches individual IP pages.